katieferreol/RobotaPsyche/March 31/README.md

 # READINGS

-Honestly, it was quite difficult thinking of more questions and topics for the readings, as it is very closely related to my presentation about preparing for a future with AI in the workforce.
+Levy and Steinert's works revolve around the topic of ethics of machines and artificial intelligence, based on how we as humans perceive them.
+Levy takes on a more micro-approach to see how we as individuals perceive robots in relation to animals and other humans, and Steinert takes machine ethics in the macro-perspective of the workforce.
+Honestly, it was quite difficult thinking of more questions and topics for the readings, as it is very closely related to my presentation about preparing for a future with AI in the workforce, but they were interesting reads overall.

 ------------------------------------